GCSE Algebra and Number

 The number section consists of understanding how to represent numbers in different forms such as distance, time, roots, integers and more plus interchanging between forms.
 This area of GCSE Maths is not exclusive as much of what you learn can be applied to almost every other topic in your exam.

 It will be extremely valuable if you lay a strong foundation from the outset.
 Spend some time on this topic to ensure you can work on other sections without referring back.
-Practice makes perfect so get the basics right before you jump into other, more difficult topics.
+Get the basics right – remember Numbers are the building blocks of the rest of your GCSE Maths exam!

 Measures and Accuracy